twitter-developer/Twitter-Rebranding-on-Developers/README.md

 Contains all scripts utilized in the paper for data processing, analysis, and visualization for **RQ1** and **RQ2**.

 For **RQ3**, content similarity is performed using **CCFinderX**.
-- Refer to the [CCFinderX Tutorial](https://github.com/jbanaszczyk/CCFinderX/wiki/Tutorial-of-ccfx) for instructions on running the tool and analyzing code similarities.
+- Refer to the [CCFinderX Tutorial](https://github.com/jbanaszczyk/CCFinderX/wiki/Tutorial-of-ccfx) for instructions on running the tool and analyzing content similarities.

 ## How to Use